WeAreSnook/fsm-app/README.md

 App for indicating eligibility for free school meal entitlement for pupils in North Lanarkshire Schools.

-The app makes use of the `fsm-processor` repo under the hood to parse the inputs and create the relevant output files.
+The app is a simple wrapper around the `fsm-processor` executable.
+It takes input spreadsheets and configuration options and passes them to `fsm-processor` for parsing in order to create the relevant output files.

 *Do not commit any personal data into this repository*